root-Manas/SSH-bash-Script/README.md

 4. Save the changes in the `Revon-Shaw.sh` file and exit the text editor.

-5. Make sure the script file (`ssh_login_test.sh`) is executable.
+5. Make sure the script file (`Revon-Shaww.sh`) is executable.
 If it isn't, use the following command to give it executable permissions:

     ```bash
     chmod +x Revon-Shaw.sh